 Measure out equal parts of coco peat, potting soil, compost, vermiculite, or perlite.
 Mix them in a large container until the ingredients are well combined.
 Store the potting mix in a sealed container until ready to use it.

 To use the potting mix, moisten it before you plant your seeds or transplants.
-Once the plants are in the potting mix, water them well and keep them moist.
+Once the plants are in the potting mix, moisten them well.

 Thank you for reading!